gbrao018/eva4/S15B/README.md

 	task is to understand whether modal is working or not and to understand different loss functions.

 	So, I did reduce the image size to 32*32, so that I can use batch size of 1024 in colab.
 This worked.
-With this we only have to run 293 batches which will take less than 7 minutes for the whole 300k training dataset.
+With this we only have to run 293 batches which will take less than 7 minutes per epoch, for the whole 300k training dataset.

 ### SECTION#2: Custom Dataset class and index based strategy.